 How to sterilise jars in the dishwasher

-Sterilising jars in the dishwasher is probably the easiest method, and works really well if you’ve got an extra hot setting on your machine.
+Sterilising jam jars in the dishwasher is probably the easiest method and works well if you’ve got an extra hot setting on your machine.
+It’s also the only approach that lets you sterilise the metallic lids in the same way as the glass jars.
 Sterilising jars for jam making in this way is straightforward with the following steps:

 If your jar is tricky to open, add a bit of resistance by placing a strong piece of Plenty kitchen paper over the top of the lid – this should help it twist off more easily.

 Now you know how to sterilise jars you can take your pick from these three easy methods.
 If you’re making a big batch and have a lot of jars to sterilise, get everyone in the house involved in a jam production line.
 There’ll be a safe role for each member of the team, as there are jobs that don’t involve dealing with direct heat.
 Whether you go for sterilising jam jars in microwave ovens, your kitchen oven or the dishwasher, each method will help ensure that your jam is safe to eat and longer-lasting too.

 If you’re after some more helpful and clever cleaning tips, we’ve got something for everyone.
 From cleaning your cooker head and filter to grandparent approved kitchen towel tips, you’re sure to find something to help you clean up life’s messes.
 Here’s to a clean and sparkly home.